lmangani/docker-hepswitch/README.md

-# Dockerizing OpenSIPS/RTPEngine/HEP Services
+# HEPSWITCH: OpenSIPS + RTPEngine
-Dockerfile to build a OpenSIPS/RTPEngine/HEP container image.
-The container provides rapid deployment of VoIP service monitoring prototyping and should not be used for much else.
-This build is specialized for Carina Docker and might fail elsewhere.
+This repository provides a not-so generic OpenSIPS/RTPEngine/HEP container image with recording features enabled for rapid development and prototyping, and should not be used for any production purposes.

 <!--
 ### Quick Start